top of page

 Next steps

 We need to continue the foundation sections under the sunporch, restroom and under the breakfast room.
-Please donate now, if you can help us continue with this project.
+Please donate now, help us continue with this project.

 3